pingcap/docs-cn/loader-overview.md

 Loader is a data import tool to load data to TiDB.

-It can be [downloaded](/download-ecosystem-tools.md) as part of the Enterprise Tools package.
+It can be [downloaded](/download-ecosystem-tools.md) as part of the tidb-enterprise-tools package.

 ## Why did we develop Loader?